minimaxir/gemimg/README.md

 - Yellow: Evangelion Unit-01 from "Neon Genesis Evangelion"

 The image is an award-winning highly-detailed painting, oil on oaken canvas.
 All characters MUST adhere to the oil on oaken canvas artistic style, even if this varies from their typical styles.
 All characters must be present individually in the image.
+"""

+gen = g.generate(prompt, "pose_control_base.png")
 ```

 ![](docs/notebooks/gens/qEC-aPT-Joahz7IP07Lo4Qw.webp)

+This is just the tip of the iceberg of things you can do with Gemini 2.5 Flash Image (a blog post is coming shortly).
+And that's not even getting into JSON prompting of the model, which can offer _extremely_ granular control of the generation.
+(Jupyter Notebbok)

 ## Gemini 2.5 Flash Image Model Limitations